csolallo/Groceries/workspace/README.md

 The following are pre​req​ui​sites and not covered here:
 * Creating a Google Workspace
 * Creating a GCP project in that workspace
+* Ensuring the project has the Keep APIs added to it.
+See [here](https://console.cloud.google.com/apis)

 ### Overview